coq-tactician/coq-tactician-api/README.md

 ```
 We recommend using podman in rootless mode as there are certain unresolved limitation of bubblewrap / user namespaces with docker container.

+Notice: as of `podman 3.3.1` and `opam 2.0.5` sometimes race conditions have been detected with building on multicore.
+Updating podman and/or opam might fix the issue.

 ## Available Commands

 These commands will create a graph of some object, and write it to `graph.pdf` (if `graphviz` is available).